Axway/streams-open-docs/content/en/docs/streams/install/_index.md

 ### Helm command

 The command below deploys Streams on the Kubernetes cluster in High availability mode.
-By doing so, they are stored securely inside the k8s cluster and not visible in plaintext in `values.yaml` file.
 There are optional parameters that can be specified to customize the installation.

 ```sh
 helm install my-release -f values.yaml -f values-ha.yaml \